Cynamin/2016_IMY320_Cynamin/README.md

 Node.js is a JavaScript runtime environment built on the V8 JavaScript engine (NodeJs is really just a platform that allows developers to write JS outside of a browser).
 It is event driven and uses a non-blocking I/O model.

 ###Koa
 A NodeJs Framework for building http servers using JS.
 This will be used as an API for both the mobile and the web app.
+It uses Generator functions to control async program flow instead of callbacks

 ###Webpack Dev Server
 A webpack developement server for allowing hot reloading of code.
 Unlike live reload or equivalents which reloads the browser, hot reloading code plugs new code changes without needing a refresh by using webpack's Hot Module Replacement.